UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 #### Results

-Jin et. al evaluated LVSM across multiple datasets against previous state-of-the-art methods for both object-level and scene-level novel view synthesis.
+Jin et al. evaluated LVSM across multiple datasets against previous state-of-the-art methods for both object-level and scene-level novel view synthesis.
 Here are the quantitative results:

 ![LVSM Comparison Table]({{ '/assets/images/32/lvsm_comparison_table.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 _Table 2.
-Quantitive comparisons on object-level (left) and scene-level (right) view synthesis.
+Quantitative comparisons on object-level (left) and scene-level (right) view synthesis.
 Table taken from LVSM paper [2]._

 For object level testing, they used the Objaverse dataset to train the LVSM.
 Then, they tested on two object-level datasets, Google Scanned Objects (GSO) and Amazon Berkeley Objects (ABO).
-Based on the results, the 512-res decoder achieves a 3 dB and 2.8 dB Peak Signal-to-Noise Ratio against the best prior method GS-LRM (which uses 3D Gaussian splatting) and the 256-res decoder only LVSM performs a lot better than Large Multi-view Gaussian Models and GS-LRM.
+Based on the results, the 512-res decoder achieves a 3 dB and 2.8 dB PSNR (Peak Signal-to-Noise Ratio) against the best prior method GS-LRM (which uses 3D Gaussian splatting) and the 256-res decoder only LVSM performs a lot better than Large Multi-view Gaussian Models and GS-LRM.
 The results show that removing the 3D inductive bias is effective.
 A strong performance on the ABO dataset also suggests that the model can handle challenging materials difficult for current handcrafted 3D representations.

 For scene level testing, they compared the results of LVSM with pixelNeRF, GPNR, pixelSplat, MVSplat, and GS-LRM.
 The LVSM shows a 1.6 dB PSNR gain against the best prior work GS-LRM, and the improved performance can be visualized in the below image where the LVSM has better performance on thin structures and specular materials.